 Anytime that I encounter minority women who are thinking of studying abroad I encourage them to go.
 Even if they are not, I motivate them to get out of their shell and go.

 A lot of people do not want to study abroad because there is fear— especially because they have never left the country.
 Some people's parents have never left the state.
-In those cases, I tell them that studying abroad will change their life in general.
+In those cases, I tell them that studying abroad will change their lives, in general.
 I tell this to everyone, but especially minority women because it opens up their frame of thinking.

 Why should students from underrepresented backgrounds study abroad?